TinyRave/AtomPackage/README.md

 Press `cmd + .` to stop.

-A complete debugger is provided by Atom's Developer Tools.
+Open Atom's Developer Tools for a complete debugger.